 How Do You play a piano VST with a keyboard?

 Once the VST plug-in is chosen for a given track, the artist can choose to add an external device from the DAW option menu.
 This can be an instrument or even a computer keyboard and assign the piano note values within the DAW.
+You'll get the best results from your plugin instruments with a high-quality midi controller, preferably one with weighted keys and aftertouch.

 How do you make a piano VST sound better?